driplineorg/dripline-cpp/documentation/source/library.rst

 Or you can use ``run()`` to perform the start-->listen-->stop sequence.

 A service can have both synchronous and asynchronous child endpoints.
-With the former, requests are handled synchronously with the recieving of messages and with processing messages bound for itself.
+With the former, requests are handled synchronously with the receiving of messages and with processing messages bound for itself.
 With the latter, requests are passed to the appropriate endpoint, which handles them in its own thread.

+Message delivery is handled by rmqcpp's internal thread pool via callbacks.
+Dripline-cpp manages only the following threads:

+* **Heartbeat thread** — sends regular heartbeat messages (optional)
+* **Scheduler thread** — executes scheduled events (optional)

 .. _messages: